-Abyssinian cat has a shimmering medium-length coat that lies close to the body and has a silky and soft texture.
+Abyssinian Cat has a shimmering medium-length coat that lies close to the body and has a silky and soft texture.
 The exotic looking coat is the distinctive feature of this breed.
-It looks similar to the coat of wild cats such as cougars.
+It looks like the coat of wild cats such as cougars.

-The Abyssinian cat is considered a low maintenance breed since its short and dense coat doesn’t require constant care.
+They are considered a low maintenance breed since their short and dense coat doesn’t require constant care.

 Their thick and short coat sheds moderately so you can expect a small amount of cat hair on your furniture.

 The exact cost of an Abyssinian Cat depends on the breeder and many other factors.
-Generally, you can expect to pay anywhere from $900 to $1200 for an Aby kitten.
+Generally, you can expect to pay anywhere from $900 to $1200.

 If you aren’t particularly set on an exotic looking eye and/or coat color, and are looking for a pet quality Aby, you can probably find a kitten cheaper.

-However, factors like lineage, show quality, and particular attributes are just some of the factors that increase the price of an Abyssinian Cat.
+However, factors like lineage, show quality, and specific attributes are just some of the factors that increase the price of an Abyssinian Cat.

 Female Abyssinian Cats have lower levels of Fel d1 protein, which is the most common allergen.
 Due to this fact, the Aby is less likely to provoke an allergic reaction compared to other cat breeds.

-Although there isn’t a completely hypoallergenic cat breed, the Abyssinian may be a suitable choice if you suffer from allergies.
+Although there isn’t a completely hypoallergenic cat breed, the Abyssinian may be a suitable choice if you or anyone in your family suffer from allergies.